aleor/shopbite-ecommerce-marketplace/README.md

 - This open-source release has been made possible with the Owner's permission (the Client who initiated and funded the platform development).
 - All design assets have been exclusively provided by the Client, retaining full intellectual property rights.
 - While this version is fully functional, please note that certain limitations exist (e.g., real payments through Xendit are not supported).
+- Certain features may appear less polished or optimized.
+This is a deliberate trade-off to prioritize the app's Time-To-Market and its minimum viable product (MVP) nature.

 ## Technologies